 What are the financial (tuition) differences between FlexTrack and full‐time students?

-FlexTrack students are charged by credit hour.
-If you are taking a full credit load (12 or more), you will be charged full tuition and fees.
+FlexTrack students are only charged by credit hour while taking less than 12 credit hours, which means they only pay for the classes they take and not any additional William and Mary Services (e.g. Health Center, Fitness Center).
+If FlexTrack students take a full credit load (12 or more), they will be charged full tuition and fees.
+The additional fees cover a litany of other services available to students taking a full credit load (e.g. Health Center, Fitness Center).
 There is no option for FlexTrack students to pay fees if taking fewer than 12 credits.

 Fees, Activities, and Health Insurance